 NOTE: The security cable slot on your computer may look slightly different from the illustration in this section.
-Refer to the Getting to know your computer on page 4 section for the location of the security cable slot on your computer.
+See Getting to know your computer on page 5 for the location of the security cable slot on your computer.

 - 1. Loop the security cable around a secured object. - 2.
 Insert the key (1) into the cable lock (2). - 3.
 Insert the cable lock into the security cable slot on the computer (3), and then lock the cable lock with the key.